danny-avila/LibreChat/documents/install/mac_install.md

   - Create a .env file in the api directory by running cp api/.env.example api/.env and edit the file with your preferred text editor, adding the required API keys, access tokens, and MongoDB connection string
   - Run npm ci root directory `npm ci`
-  - Build the client by running `npm run frontend-dev`
+  - Build the client by running `npm run frontend`

 **Download MeiliSearch for macOS:**
   - You can download the latest MeiliSearch binary for macOS from their GitHub releases page: https://github.com/meilisearch/MeiliSearch/releases.
 Look for the file named meilisearch-macos-amd64 (or the equivalent for your system architecture) and download it.